 Erewash

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Erewash local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Erewash lies between Nottingham and Derby, blending suburban towns with river valleys and parklands.
+Overview ⁞ Erewash lies between Nottingham and Derby, blending suburban towns with river valleys and parklands.
 Ilkeston and Long Eaton are its principal towns, both known for strong ties to lace-making and manufacturing.
 The River Erewash and Erewash Canal run through the district, providing leisure routes for walking, cycling, and boating.
 The landscape is dotted with historic buildings, including old mills and churches, while nature reserves and green belts break up the urban fabric.
 Its location makes it a well-connected area, bridging the cultural and industrial heritage of Nottinghamshire and Derbyshire.

+Who governs Erewash?
 The local authority for this district is: Erewash Borough Council - responsible for district-level services.
 Since Derbyshire is a two-tier area, county-level services are handled by: Derbyshire County Council.

 Constituencies in Erewash